Netherlands-Cancer-Institute/Multimodal_Surv/README.md

 ## MRI segmentation and preprocessing

-Tumor masks were obtained using our breast MRI segmentation model:
+Tumor masks were obtained using our breast MRI segmentation tool:

 https://huggingface.co/spaces/zhang0319/breast-mri-seg